OfficeDev/Office-Add-in-samples/Samples/excel-insert-file/README.md

 ## Applies to

-- Excel on Windows, and Mac.
+- Excel on Windows, Mac, and on the web.

 ## Prerequisites

-- Microsoft 365
+To use this sample, you'll need to [join Office Insider](https://insider.office.com/join).

 ## Solution